Alluxio/alluxio/docs/en/Overview.md

 title: Overview
 ---

 Welcome to Alluxio Documentation!
-You will find resources regarding deploying Alluxio, integrating with various tech stacks, API references, and more!
+You will find resources regarding deploying Alluxio, integrations with various tech stacks, API references, and more!
 If you have any questions, join our Alluxio Community Slack &rarr; [alluxio.io/slack](https://www.alluxio.io/slack)

 ## Get Started with Alluxio